LDongIL/LDongIL.github.io/01_research_projects.md

 &nbsp;&nbsp;&nbsp;&nbsp;The usefulness of the remote comb-to-comb stabilization proposed in this research was corroborated by implementing molecular absorption spectroscopy and microwave generation by utilizing slave comb.
 Our remote comb-to-comb stabilization is intended to expedite diverse long-distance ground-to-ground or ground-to-satellite applications; as demonstrated here for broad-band molecule spectroscopy over a 6 THz bandwidth as well as ultra-stable microwaves generation with phase noise of -80 dBc Hz–1 at 1 Hz.

 ![frequency_graph](https://ldongil.github.io/assets/frequency.png)
-<center> Applications based on stabilized remote comb: Molecular absorption spectroscopy, Microwave generation </center>
+<center> Applications based on stabilized remote comb: Molecular absorption spectroscopy and microwave generation </center>
 <br/>

 &nbsp;&nbsp;&nbsp;&nbsp;The research above is being presented in conference paper as an co-author, and is now accepted in _**NATURE｜LIGHT: SCIENCE & APPLICATIONS**_